 - April 13, 2023 — Lake Powell hit its modern record low of 3,519.92 feet, only about 30 feet above the minimum power pool where Glen Canyon Dam’s turbines stop.

-The pattern is the through-line of the whole record: each drought trough (2005, 2021, 2023) sat lower than the one before, and each recovery peak (2011, 2019) fell short of the last.
+The pattern is the through-line of the whole record: each drought trough (2005, 2021, 2023) sat lower than the one before, and no year since 2011 has re-crested its 3,661-foot high — the rebounds of 2019, 2024, and 2025 each fell further short.
 For why the water stopped coming, see why Lake Powell is so low; for a closer look at the 2023 bottom, see how low is Lake Powell.

 The sawtooth: why the lake rises and falls every year